dotnet/windowsdesktop/README.md

 ### .NET Framework issues

-Issues with .NET Framework, including WPF, should be filed on [VS developer community](https://developercommunity.visualstudio.com/spaces/61/index.html), or [Product Support](https://support.microsoft.com/en-us/contactus?ws=support).
+Issues with .NET Framework should be filed on [VS developer community](https://developercommunity.visualstudio.com/spaces/61/index.html), or [Product Support](https://support.microsoft.com/en-us/contactus?ws=support).
 They should not be filed on this repo.